Machine-Learning-Powered Specification Testing in Linear Instrumental Variable Models: Motivation and Method

-\begin{procedure}[Estimation of weight function] Input: auxiliary sample $(X_i, Y_i, Z_i)_{i\in \mathcal D_A}$. \begin{enumerate} \item Let $\hat \beta_A$ be the two-stage least squares estimator for $\beta$ using the sample $\mathcal D_A$.
-Let $\hat R_i = Y_i- X_i^T\hat \beta_A$, $i\in \mathcal D_A$ be the corresponding residuals. \item With a user-chosen machine learning method, regress $(\hat R_i)_{i\in \mathcal D_A}$ on $(Z_i)_{i\in \mathcal D_A}$.
+\begin{procedure}[Estimation of weight function] Input: auxiliary sample $({\bm x}_i, y_i, {\bm z}_i)_{i\in \mathcal D_A}$. \begin{enumerate} \item Let $\hat {\bm{\beta}}_A$ be the two-stage least squares estimator for ${\bm{\beta}}$ using the sample $\mathcal D_A$.
+Let $\hat r_i^A = y_i- {\bm x}_i^T\hat {\bm{\beta}}_A$, $i\in \mathcal D_A$ be the corresponding residuals. \item With a user-chosen machine learning method, regress $(\hat r_i^A)_{i\in \mathcal D_A}$ on $({\bm z}_i)_{i\in \mathcal D_A}$.
 Call the resulting function $\hat w_0(\cdot)$. \item For some $K>0$, define $\hat w(\cdot) = \frac{1}{K}\sign(\hat w_0(\cdot))\min(|\hat w_0(\cdot)|, K)$.
 Return $\hat w(\cdot)$. \end{enumerate} \end{procedure}

 The third step ensures that $|\hat w(\cdot)|\leq 1$.
-In practice, we recommend to choose $K$ as some high (e.g., $80\%$- or $90\%$-) quantile of the absolute value of the in-sample predictions $(|\hat w_0(Z_i)|)_{i\in \mathcal D_A}$.
+In practice, we recommend to choose $K$ as some high (e.g., $80\%$- or $90\%$-) quantile of the absolute value of the in-sample fitted values $(|\hat w_0({\bm z}_i)|)_{i\in \mathcal D_A}$.
 In the second step, any machine learning algorithm can be used.
 In the applications in Section \ref{sec_Experiments}, we will use random forests \citep{BreimanRandomForest}.

 In the following, we define our test statistic given the function $\hat w(\cdot)$.
 For this, we introduce the following notation: for any $f \colon \mathbb R^{p + 1 + d} \to V$ for some vector space $V$, define